FanDuel promo code: Get $300 in bonus bets for college football betting and Week 1 NFL picks on Saturday

 New users can get $300 in bonus bets with the latest FanDuel promo code if their first college football wager of $5 or more wins

 The second week of the college football season continues on Saturday, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
-The biggest matchups to use the FanDuel promo code on include Iowa vs. No. 16 Iowa State, No. 12 Arizona State vs. Mississippi State, and No. 15 Michigan vs. No. 18 Oklahoma.
+The biggest matchups to use the FanDuel promo code on include No. 12 Arizona State vs. Mississippi State and No. 15 Michigan vs. No. 18 Oklahoma.
 Meanwhile, there will be 13 games kicking off on Sunday for Week 1 of the NFL regular season.
 Click here to get the newest FanDuel promo code for new users and take advantage of one of the most sought-after sportsbook promos:

 How to claim the FanDuel promo code